7.1. Strings as Collections¶

 " " (a single space character).

-We can think of strings as being built out of characters.
+Strings are built out of these single characters.
 In this way, strings can be broken down into smaller pieces.

 "LaunchCode" is different from the string